Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 // ... extension resources
 ```

-The keys of the "extensionConfigs" object are the extension aliases of the module deployment.
+The keys of the "extensions" object are the extension aliases of the module deployment.
 If an alias is not provided,
 it will be the extension name.
 The values of the object are extension configurations.
 Optionality of configuration is
 determined by the extension.
 If this is compared to a typical resource group deployment, it is aligned because the
 resource group being deployed to is not defined within the deployment itself, but as a parameter to the deployment,